Insurance

 You are responsible for contacting your insurance company prior to any visits to ensure insurance coverage, verify benefits, co-payments, and deductible amounts for the services received in our office.
 If pre-authorization is required for services you receive, you must let us know well in advance, so we can assist you in obtaining approval.

-As a courtesy, our office staff will file your insurance at no charge for obstetrical and surgical care and for regular office visits and check-ups.
-In order to provide this service, we need your insurance data plus a signed authorization.
+As a courtesy, our office staff will file your in-network insurance at no charge for obstetrical and surgical care and for regular office visits and check-ups.
+In order to provide this service, we need your insurance information plus a signed authorization.
 It is important to note that you are ultimately responsible for payment of your account.
 Insurance is considered a method of reimbursing you for fees paid to the physician.
 It is not a substitute for payment.

 • Aetna and Aetna Medicare